POLICY AND PROCEDURES

 assemblies.
 The fees for the installation and testing shall be reviewed

-annually, adjusted accordingly, and included as part of the meter install
+periodically, adjusted accordingly, and included as part of the meter install

 cost for those wishing to connect to Company system.
 The Company will